Theoretical uncertainties for cosmological first-order phase transitions: Dimensionally reduced SMEFT in three dimensions

 As a final illustration, we show all the diagrams contributing to the Higgs thermal mass at one-loop level originating from the $(\phi^{\dagger}\phi)$-self-energy

 We highly recommend interested readers to embark on this computation themselves starting from the above diagrams.
 At leading order in the high-$T$ expansion, this correlator reads

-and will result in a familiar one-loop thermal correction to the Higgs mass parameter, c.f.\ Eq.~\eqref{eq:higgs-thermal-mass}.
+and will result in a familiar one-loop thermal correction to the Higgs mass parameter, cf.\ Eq.~\eqref{eq:higgs-thermal-mass}.
 The two-loop result for this correlator -- with NLO mass correction -- will be presented in Eq.~\eqref{eq:higgs-2loop-correlator}.

 Next, we proceed from this pedagogic computation of thermal masses to the full dimensional reduction and construction of the 3d EFT that includes thermal screening effects to all EFT parameters.